slothbear/constellette/README.md

 # constellette

 ## express path
-Skip to the "HTTPWidget operation" section.
+Skip to the **HTTPWidget operation** section.

 ## prelude

 The operation of HTTPWidget described below contains the structure of the request and response from the RSWGame server.
 You can use these parameters with any other tool that makes HTTP requests.
 See the list below.
+Let me know if you find other compatible tools.

 ## introduction
 I like to know how many players have not yet submitted orders.
 If I've